 18 Digital Marketing Metrics and KPIs You Should Know

-You’re lucky that you’ve found this article!
+Without a competent and timely analysis of the main KPIs, digital marketing and web analytics lose their meaning.
 We’ll go through a few interesting formulas that will help you know your marketing flow better.
 It’s hard to believe, but people may be terribly wrong when assessing their own everyday processes.

 Let’s check out a few digital marketing metrics and think over them one month from now/today.
 Maybe you’ll reveal something important about your practices that you’ve never noticed before.

-And one more thing before we start...
-What’s the difference between metrics and KPIs?
+- What’s the difference between metrics and KPIs?

 - Conversion Rate (CR)